amarz45/sfetch/Readme.md

 # Contributing

-Currently, the only operating systems with full support are  Alpine Linux, Debian Linux, Ubuntu Linux, Fedora Linux, and Gentoo Linux.
-I plan to support all operating systems that Fastfetch supports.
-If you want your operating system to be supported, you should do the following:
+Currently, the only operating systems with full support are  Alpine Linux, Arch Linux, Debian Linux, Ubuntu Linux, Fedora Linux, and Gentoo Linux.
+I plan to support all operating systems that Fastfetch supports, including BSDs and Windows.
+If you want your operating system to be supported, you should do the
+following:

 1. Open an issue in the issue tracker;
 1. Add your operating system name in the title;